lastingParadox/ff-site/archive-to-markdown/md/ff2/ff2.md

 **Jelsafan0** _(15-Sep-18 04:42 PM)_

 > Iris sighs in relief.
-> ”You really startled me there.”
+> "You really startled me there."

 > Iris suddenly realizes Zander is still shirtless.
 Her face turns incredibly red and she turns her head quickly.
-> ”can you put your shirt back on?”
+> "can you put your shirt back on?"

 **Zander** _(15-Sep-18 04:43 PM)_